-In early 2018, the College Learning Series (CLS) lecture took over from the locally administered Victorian Physician Education Program (PEP) lectures.
-Lectures take place on Thursday evenings throughout the year, varying between live lectures and online interaction, and reside on eLearning@RACP.
+In early 2018, the College Learning Series (CLS) lectures took over from the locally administered Victorian Physician Education Program (PEP) lectures.

 The CLS relies on input from subject experts across Australia and New Zealand.
 Consultations with committees and member groups are ongoing and critical to ensuring the CLS meets the educational needs of basic trainees.
 The RACP is currently exploring content for Paediatrics and Child Health.

 The CLS is free to all College members and upcoming live lectures are regularly posted on our Events list.

 To attend the live lectures at RACP Victoria, email email@example.com

 - Trainee learning is being enriched by content from experienced Fellows.
 The content is regularly reviewed to ensure it is up-to-date and aligned to the revised Basic Training Curricula.